motion/orbit/projects/blog/src/pages/update-one/index.md

   </img>
 </div>

-Orbit never sends your data or even your keys outside of your computer.
-That means you can download and try it without having to trust us: you can entirely firewall Orbit!
-It also has a huge benefit for our incentives as a company, it means **the product must actually be good**, not the sales team.
+Orbit the company never touches your private data.
+That means you can download and trial without having to trust us: you can even firewall to check!
+It also had a huge benefit in terms of incentives.
+It means as a company **we have to make the product actually good**, as opposed to the sales team.

 ### The Product